RedHatTraining/rhods-quick-course/README.md

-**This course has been moved to https://github.com/RedHatQuickCourses/rhods-quick-course.**
+# WARNING

+**This repo is no longer used.**

+**All new commits must be done at the new repo: https://github.com/RedHatQuickCourses/rhods-quick-course.**

 # Red Hat OpenShift Data Science Quick Course